kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 configuration will have precedence over the default, even if it is slower, as long as it is valid.

-If `crashloopbackoff.max` `KubeletConfiguration` exists but `EnableKubeletCrashLoopBackoffMax` is off, kubelet will log a warning but will not honor the `crashloopbackoff.max` `KubeletConfiguration`.
+If `crashloopbackoff.maxSeconds` `KubeletConfiguration` exists but `EnableKubeletCrashLoopBackoffMax` is off, kubelet will log a warning but will not honor the `crashloopbackoff.maxSeconds` `KubeletConfiguration`.
 In other words, operator-invoked per node configuration will not be honored if the overall feature gate is turned off.